HazardousLegit007/HazardVid/README.md

 1. git clone https://github.com/HazardousLegit007/HazardVid
 2. cd HazardVid
 3. pip3 install requirements.txt
+4. or
+5. pip install -r requirements.txt
-4. python3 hazardvid.py
+6. python3 hazardvid.py
-5. Then put in the Video Url and you are good to go
+7. Then put in the Video Url and you are good to go